 The Lineage Starts with You – Kamon

 You don’t have Japanese blood so you can’t have the Kamon?
 That’s wrong.
 You can start your family crest history with a newly designed Kamon staring from you.

 They are willing to work with you to have your own family crest based on your preferences like you want to use a bird pattern to express liberty or some traditional pattern to create your own one.

-These sophisticated patterns with historic weight have the endless possibilities to enrich your life.
+These sophisticated patterns with historic weight have endless possibilities to enrich your life.
 Let’s see what the powerful energy of the Kamon can add to our lives!